113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 ## ibmcloud account org-create
 {: #ibmcloud_account_org_create}

-Create a new organization.
-This operation can only be run by account owner.
+Create an organization.
+This operation can be run only by account owner.
 ```
 ibmcloud account org-create ORG_NAME [-f]
 ```